PierreGe/infoviz/app/README.md

-# Run the app
+# Folders

-You need NodeJS to compile the frontend app, Python to use the scrapping/data scripts and the web API endpoint
+`src` : contains the javascript code

+`static`: contains the static files (html, css, images, framework)

 # Install

+You need NodeJS to compile the frontend app, Python to use the scrapping/data scripts and the web API endpoint (server).

 ## Install Python, Node and dependencies